george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 - **Server-Side Requests:** Process API requests on the server.
 This requires setting up a server environment (Node.js, Python, etc.) and understanding server-side programming.

-- **Access Control: **Utilize API provider's settings to limit key usage by IP, referer URL, or application.
+- **Access Control:** Utilize API provider's settings to limit key usage by IP, referer URL, or application.

-**Rate Limiting and Monitoring:** Apply rate limiting and monitor API key usage to detect unauthorized access.
+- **Rate Limiting and Monitoring:** Apply rate limiting and monitor API key usage to detect unauthorized access.
 This may involve additional monitoring tools or services.
-Securing API keys is more advanced, requiring additional tools and knowledge in server-side development.

 [🔝 Back to Top](#top)
 ---